flyewi/fsuipc/README.md

 <h1>FSUIPCServer</h1>

-This Program is still under development and yet not ready to compile.
+This Program is still under development.

 FSUIPCServer is as Webssocket Server as frontend to FSUIPC.
 It provides a bidirectional websocket communication between Native Apps, Web-Applications, Arduinos (or something like that)  and FSUIPC.